qenya/martyrs.gallery/src/currentshow.md

 ## CLIFF CRAWFORD: <cite>WAVEWORN &ndash; 15 Years in the Intertidal Zone</cite>

-**<em>Owing to the freezing temperatures and poor outlook, we&rsquo;ve decided reluctantly to postpone Cliff Crawford&rsquo;s PV for Waveworn at Martyrs&rsquo; Gallery tonight.
-We&rsquo;re so sorry for the disappointment and will reschedule a further event as soon as possible. </em>**

 **Saturday 3 March &ndash; Friday 23 March, 12 noon&ndash;5pm (Thu&ndash;Sun)**

 Bexhill artist Cliff Crawford documents weathering and erosion on the Sussex coast through the medium of film and stills photography, catalogued by location and date to build up a complete and beautiful archive of change over the decades.
 Waveworn explores pressing issues of environmental instability, but also timeless human themes of change, impermanence and desire for (the illusion of) control.